 You will notice that when you draw daily, your hand becomes more and more nimble.
 Instead of stiff, halting movements, you swing the pencil with ease.
 Eye-hand coordination improves by the day when you draw regularly.

-Mind you, it’s just as easy to lose if you stop drawing for an extended period of time.
+Mind you, it is just as easy to lose if you stop drawing for an extended period.

 Tip# 2: Keep your sketchbook private